ai-forever/ReadingPipeline/README.md

 }
 ```

-You can chose runtime methor from several options: "Pytorch" (cuda and cpu devices), "ONNX" (only cpu is allowed) or "OpenVino" (only cpu).
+You can chose runtime method from several options: "Pytorch" (cuda and cpu devices), "ONNX" (only cpu is allowed) or "OpenVino" (only cpu).

 ### Class specific parameters